kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 DoInference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function reaches a conclusion about the model's performance using the validation generator and inserts results into the data base.
+This function reaches a conclusion about the model's performance using the validation generator and inserts results into the database.

 .. code-block:: python